 Dry Creek State Campground.
 50 camp sites, picnic shelters, water, toilets, trails and fishing.
 Campground is good for all types of recreational vehicles with walk-in area for tents.
 Fee area.
 Watch for bears & mosquitos.

-Copper Valley Visitor Center at the south junction of the Glenn and Rrichardson Highways.
+Copper Valley Visitor Center at the junction of the Glenn and Richardson Highways.
 907-822-5555

-The following mileages are Glenn Highway Mileages from The Glenn Highway Junction with the Richardson Highway to Anchorage.
+The following mileages are Glenn Highway Mileages to Anchorage, which starts from The Richardson Highway Junction.

 Junction of Glenn Highway and Richardson Highway.